The New Black

 The New Black is the fifth and final studio album by Canadian heavy metal band Strapping Young Lad.
 It was released on July 11, 2006, debuting at No. 200 on the Billboard charts.
-A music video was shot for the album's sole single, "Wrong Side", and another video, done in CGI, was made for the non-single song "Almost Again".

 Background

 Century Media imposed a strict deadline on the release date of the album: it was to be ready before the 2006 Ozzfest festival.
 Despite this, Townsend stated the recording was not rushed, and The New Black became a critical, as well as a commercial, success.
 It was more melodic than any of the band's previous albums and brought back the debut album's tongue-in-cheek humour.

 "Decimator" references "Depth Charge" from Accelerated Evolution.
 "Far Beyond Metal" is a studio recording of a tour song previously released on No Sleep 'till Bedtime and For Those Aboot to Rock.
 "Almost Again" emulates the keyboard-heavy ending of "Truth" from Infinity.
 "Polyphony" shares a riff with "Judgement" from Synchestra.
 A riff from "Monument" was later used as the bridge riff of "Lucky Animals" on Epicloud.
 An instrumental version of "Fucker" was released on Contain Us.